NemProject/miscellaneous/pages/20.monitoring-node/docs.en.md

 It is possible to get information from a running nis by sending HTTP requests.
 Several URLS are handled.

-Status URLs will give JSON-formatted answers, and their meaning is detaild in the [NIS API documentation](http://bob.nem.ninja/docs/#nemRequestResult).
+Status URLs will give JSON-formatted answers, and their meaning is detailed in the [NIS API documentation](http://bob.nem.ninja/docs/#nemRequestResult).

 Node URLs will give information on the node, such as the version that it is running.